|

 slightly and raised one eyebrow.
 Bri melted.

-46. That look was permanently
+46. That was the other look he

 smiled back -- she knew that he wasn't mocking her.
+He always

 48. She interrupted his trance.